 — hole_diameter: Diameter of the hole(s) in the non-thermoplastic part(s).

 If possible, a heat stake should know the direction of fixation, therefore, possess a nested element <normal_direction/>.
 However, this is not mandatory in order to allow for importing of incomplete data.
 Direction sense of <normal_direction/> is from tool to thermoplastic part.
-The direction element definition can be found in clause 9.1.3.
+The direction element definition can be found in 9.1.3.

 There is no “base” attribute for heat stakes since this information can be derived from the connection direction.